Your Jellyfish Art Cylinder Nano Tank does come with instructions, but this step by step guide can make things even easier!

 This “cycle” process will allow friendly bacteria to take home in the tank’s water, and will allow a safe home to be created for your jellyfish.

-This process is extremely important, and usually takes around two weeks to complete.
+This process is extremely important, and usually takes around 4-8 weeks to complete.

 If you’re thinking about giving a jellyfish tank as a gift, this cycle process can often mean it is more wise to give the tank as the gift, and let the recipient set up the tank on their own and in their own time.